What Are Type 3 Dental Services? A Simple Guide to Major Dental Care

 Schedule Your Visit

-A woman is getting her teeth examined by a dentist.
+A woman is getting her teeth examined by a dentist in a dental office.